Abikebuk/easyauth-discord-integration-middleware/README.md

 ## Changelog
 Version ``1.1.0`` :
-* Adds generative command building (makes a less syntax heavy code to generate commands)
+* Adds generative command building (makes a less syntax heavy code to generate commands).
+Command can be built one one line and is tenfold more understandable this way.
 * Moves command layout into a multi-layout command format.
 Instead of ``/bot_register <username>`` it is now ``/edim register <username>``.
 Every new commands will be added to the root command ``/edim``.
 * Divides EDIM data into a second MongoDB collection in use in parallel with EasyAuth collection.
 EasyAuth overwrites each entry completely (= doesn't keep updated / custom elements) making EasyAuth collection uneditable to EDIM.
 This second collection will allow EDIM to extend some of EasyAuth features.
 * Adds Indexes on UUID to both EasyAuth & EDIM collections